 This fun toddler breakfast idea is another way to easily involve your toddler in the kitchen.
 Let them sprinkle their own granola and fruit on top.

 How to serve: Use organic full fat yogurt (greek or regular, either one) and top with low sugar granola along with berries or other fruits.
 When I have time I enjoy making my own granola like this recipe (ensure any nuts in granola are finely chopped.)
+By the way, I answer all your questions about the best yogurt for babies and toddlers in this post.

 Tips for Quick and Easy Toddler Breakfasts